 The program recognizes and supports outstanding graduate students who are pursuing research-based master's and doctoral degrees in fields within NSF's mission.
 The GRFP provides three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.

 Eligibility requirements: U.S. citizenship; at the time of application must not have completed post-baccalaureate study in excess of 30 quarter hours in any of the fields listed in the program description.
-(Can apply before beginning graduate study.)
+(Can apply before the beginning graduate study.)

 Organization of American States (OAS)

-OAS Scholarships are awarded for full-time studies at a university or higher learning education institution in an OAS Member State with the exception of the applicant’s sponsoring country in eight (8) priority areas of study: Social Development and the Creation of Productive Employment, Education, Economic Diversification and Integration, Trade liberization, and Market Access, Scientific Development and Exchange and Transfer of Technology, Strengthening of Democratic Institutions, Sustainable Development of Tourism, Sustainable Development and the Environment, and Culture.
+OAS Scholarships are awarded for full-time studies at a university or higher learning education institution in an OAS Member State with the exception of the applicant’s sponsoring country in eight (8) priority areas of study: Social Development and the Creation of Productive Employment, Education, Economic Diversification and Integration, Trade liberalization, and Market Access, Scientific Development and Exchange and Transfer of Technology, Strengthening of Democratic Institutions, Sustainable Development of Tourism, Sustainable Development and the Environment, and Culture.
 Awards can be for up to two years.

-Application deadline: late-October and late-June annually
+Application deadline: Late-October and late-June annually

 Eligibility requirements: Be a citizen or permanent resident from any OAS Member State